MartinHH/scalacheck-derived/README.md

 ### Recursive data structures

-While derivation for recursive structures is supported, the runtime-behavior of the derived generators may be less than ideal.
-See [./docs/recursive.md](./docs/recursive.md) for details.
+While derivation for recursive structures is supported, the runtime-behavior of the derived generators may be less than ideal and may need further tweaking.
+See [./docs/recursive.md](./docs/recursive.md) for details and recommended solutions.

 ### Maximal number of successive inlines